sonai-commits/early-modern-printer-attribution/README.md

 arguments.
 A two-stage verifier reviews the agent's final answer and catches fabricated references or unsupported claims.
-Confidence levels are computed deterministically in Python and supplied to the agent as non-negotiable inputs—the agent cannot inflate its own confidence.
+Confidence levels are computed deterministically in Python and supplied to the agent as inputs so that the agent cannot inflate its own confidence.

 ### The active acquisition module